 - Be aware of how you are handling your stress.
 Unfortunately, many people turn to unhealthy outlets for their stress during a divorce, whether it involves substance abuse, overeating, or overspending.
 Be aware of your actions and how they are linked with your feelings about divorce - and try to find healthy ways to cope.

 Are you in the process of divorcing your spouse in Washington State?
 The Law Offices of Molly B. Kenny can assist your with any legal issues you are facing.
-Call today to schedule a free, private appointment.
+Call today to schedule an appointment.